1924 Edmonton municipal election: Aldermen

+Quota approximately 1580.
+This was the number of votes that guaranteed election.

 Public school trustees

 Because of the single transferable vote system, Roper received more initial votes, but Johnston won based on votes subsequently transferred from other candidates.

 Separate (Catholic) school trustees

 Because of the single transferable vote system, Esch received more initial votes, but Carrigan won based on votes subsequently transferred from other candidates.